jar-o/limlog/README.md

 setup a key for this and use `WarnL()`:

 ```
-lkey := fmt.Sprintf("sub%d", orgID)
+lkey := fmt.Sprintf("sub%d-reached-limit", orgID)
-l.SetLimiter(lkey, 1, 1)
+l.SetLimiter(lkey, 1, 30*time.Second, 1)
 l.WarnL(lkey, fmt.Sprintf("Org %d has reached their subscription limit at item %d", orgID, itemID)
 ```

-Now you'll see a log line for when the customer's subscription is hit, but no more than once a second.
+Now you'll see a log line for when the customer's subscription is hit, but no more than once every 30 seconds.

 ## Logrus